jdkweb/2solar/readme.md

 # 2Solar API Wrapper

-Wrapper is getting data form the 2Solar API.
-This wrapper is sending email to the customer depending on the status of processing the order.
+This wrapper communicates with the 2Solar API.
+This wrapper keeps the customer informed with mail.
+The content of the mail depends on the status of a quote in the 2Solar API.

+This wrapper checks the status and ensures that the correct emails are sent and not duplicates.

 - Thanks you for your request
 - ...